turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 * Return Value
 * Object

-Then, for each of the terms above, identify examples in the pry snippets below:
+Then, for each of the terms above, identify examples in the pry snippets below (these snippets will also work in irb):

 ```ruby
 pry(main)> "Hello World".upcase